StefanoGenettiUniTN/decentralised-certificate-management/README.md

 ![image](https://github.com/StefanoGenettiUniTN/decentralised-certificate-management/assets/29599452/10653b42-883f-40b8-bebd-b6ae9e081318)

 Once a team leader has been selected, the following pages and functionalities are available to be used.

 The Dapp is divided into 5 main sections:

 - #### Profile:
 Shows all the information about the user.

 <kbd> ![image](https://github.com/StefanoGenettiUniTN/decentralised-certificate-management/assets/29599452/bce89201-7ca1-4dba-bee4-16fc3e502285) </kbd>

-Along with two notification sections, one displaying the certificates which are no more valid
+Along with two notification sections, one displaying the certificates which are not valid anymore

 <kbd> ![image](https://github.com/StefanoGenettiUniTN/decentralised-certificate-management/assets/29599452/9d911f90-4e66-4703-beda-8aac4d934383) </kbd>

-and the other displaying all the recently uploaded certificates
+and the other displaying all the recently uploaded certificates.

 <kbd> ![image](https://github.com/StefanoGenettiUniTN/decentralised-certificate-management/assets/29599452/8018c50f-746b-4254-85eb-3edbb20586f0) </kbd>

  - #### My Certificates
-Displays all the certificates owned by the user, along with their respective details.
+Displays all the certificates the user owns, along with their respective details.

 <kbd> ![image](https://github.com/StefanoGenettiUniTN/decentralised-certificate-management/assets/29599452/6938867c-0154-49a3-b94d-a78a5e91c7d2) </kbd>